How to Measure LinkedIn Ad Performance

 • Create a conversion pixel: LinkedIn provides a conversion pixel that you can place on your website to track conversions.
 This pixel is a code that fires when a user completes a tracked action on your website.

-• Add the conversion pixel to your website: You will need to add the conversion pixel to your website's HTML code for it to start tracking conversions.
+• Add the conversion pixel to your website: Add it to your website's HTML code to start tracking conversions.
 This can typically be done by adding the pixel to the header or footer of your website.

 Once you have set up conversion tracking, you can see which ad campaigns lead to conversions in the LinkedIn Campaign Manager.
 This will help you identify the most effective ads and where to focus your efforts.